 - (10.)
 Working quickly, pour the soap into your prepared molds, smoothing the top with a rubber spatula or wooden spoon.
 Pick up your mold and give it a few sharp raps on the table or counter surface to help get rid of any little air bubbles that may have formed.
 The soap is still caustic at this point, so keep your gloves on and be aware that the mixture can burn your skin.
 If that happens you can rinse thoroughly with water or pour vinegar over the spot to offset the alkalinity (or both.)

 - (11.)
 Cover with the mold top, then several layers of blankets and quilts to make sure the soap is well insulated and retains the heat needed to finish saponifying.
 Leave undisturbed for about 24 to 36 hours.
+(It’s okay to peek at it every now and then though.
+If you spot a crack forming on top, it means the soap is too hot and should be uncovered.)

 This wraps up my post on the basics of soap making.
 Remember, this is just an overview!
 I did not cover every tiny detail there is to know about soap making because that is impractical for the space limitations of a single blog post.
 Be sure to check out the links and books on my Soapmaking Page so you can research more thoroughly before you make your first batch.

 Did you enjoy this soap tutorial?
-If so, sign up below for my newsletter and get more of my project ideas sent straight to your inbox once per month!
+If so, sign up for my newsletter and get more of my project ideas sent straight to your inbox once per month!